VetSkill Level 5 Diploma in Advanced Veterinary Nursing (Medical)

 Practical Case Reports

 You will complete five practical case reports to be included in the evidence requirements in the portfolio.
 The practical case reports are set by VetSkill and marked by the Centre.

 You will complete six written examinations assessing the knowledge elements of the qualification.
 The written examinations are set and marked by VetSkill.

-You will complete one long case scenario ans professional discussion.
+You will complete one long case scenario and professional discussion.
 The practical examination is set and marked by VetSkill but carried out in the Centre.

 Where can you study?

-The following centres are currently approved to offer the VetSkill Level 5 Diploma in Veterinary Nursing (Medical):
+The following Centres are currently approved to deliver the VetSkill Level 5 Diploma in Veterinary Nursing (Medical):